| << Previous | Index | Next >> | |

 more statementsThe colon at the end of the labels is required.
 In general, the use of the

-statement is discouraged in structured programming.The next simplest form of branching is the
+gotostatement is discouraged in structured programming.The next simplest form of branching is the

-statement tests a condition and executes a statement or compound statement if the condition expression is true (non-zero).
-The program will ignore theif
+ifstatement.
+The simple form of theifstatement tests a condition and executes a statement or compound statement if the condition expression is true (non-zero).
+The program will ignore theifbody when the condition is false (zero).

 if( expression ){